-Here we illustrate the variation of these quantities for one wave event in 2011, with low winds veering from North-westerly to an Easterly directions in the early hours of 27 January, and increasing to 13 m/s (these are uncorrected winds measured at 5 m height) with a steady Easterly direction, as shown in Fig. 9.a.
-The resulting sea state is thus
+Here we illustrate the variation of these quantities for one wave event in 2011, with low winds veering from North-westerly to an Easterly directions in the early hours of 27 January, and increasing to 13 m/s (these are uncorrected winds measured at 5 m height) with a steady Easterly direction, as shown in Figure 9a.
+The resulting

-Figure 9. (a) Wind speed, wind direction and (c) significant wave height over a wind event recorded at Ocean Station Papa and nearby buoy 46246 (CDIP station 166) 27-28 January 2011. (c) Current at 15 m depth projected on the wind direction (d) shows the evolution of the mean wave direction and (e) the evolution of the wave spectrum E(f), with overlaid in black the contour for the check ratio equal to 0.8.
+Figure 9. (a) Wind speed, wind direction and (c) significant wave height over a wind event recorded at Ocean Station Papa and nearby buoy 46,246 (CDIP station 166) 27-28 January 2011. (c) Current at 15 m depth projected on the wind direction (d) shows the evolution of the mean wave direction and (e) the evolution of the wave spectrum E(f), with overlaid in black the contour for the check ratio equal to 0.8.

-relatively complex on 27 January with the northwesterly waves accounting for most of the wave energy and the easterly windsea progressively growing from high frequencies down to 0.15 Hz.
+sea state is thus relatively complex on 27 January with the northwesterly waves accounting for most of the wave energy and the easterly windsea progressively growing from high frequencies down to 0.15 Hz.
 The sea state is a simpler windsea dominated condition on January 28.
-Model results for different source term settings are shown in figure 10.
-We chose to focus on 3 spectral quantities, that are the saturation level of the spectrum, proportional to $f^5E(f)$ , the first directional spread $\sigma_1(f)$ and the second directional spread $\sigma_2(f)$ as defined by Kuik et al. (1988) and already discussed in Section 2 and Ewans (1998).
+Model results for different source term settings are shown in Figure 10.
+We chose to focus on 3 spectral quantities, that are the saturation level of the spectrum, proportional to $f^5E(f)$, the first directional spread $\sigma_1(f)$ and the second directional spread $\sigma_2(f)$ as defined by Kuik et al. (1988) and already discussed in Section 2 and Ewans (1998).

-Starting from the saturation levels comes from the idea that we might possibly examine data beyond the equilibrium range in which the energy levels decrease like $f^{-4}$ (Forristall, 1981).
-As the transition from $f^{-4}$ to $f^{-5}$ is expected to occur at a frequency of the order of $f_n = 0.0225g/u{\star}$ (Lenain & Melville, 2017), this would be around 2 Hz for a 3 m/s wind and around 0.4 Hz for 14 m/s.
+Starting from the saturation levels comes from the idea that we might possibly examine data beyond the equilibrium range in which the energy levels decrease like f^{-4} (Forristall, 1981).
+As the transition from f^{-4} to f^{-5} is expected to occur at a frequency of the order of $f_n = 0.0225 \text{ g/u}{\star}$ (Lenain & Melville, 2017), this would be around 2 Hz for a 3 m/s wind and around 0.4 Hz for 14 m/s.
 In the present event this could be visible in the buoy record on 28 January.
-Surprisingly the spectral tail shoots up at high frequencies (black lines with dots in Fig. 10, panels in top row).
-The highest values of the measured tail level happen to coincide with times when the current follows the wind with speeds around 20 cm/s, and when the ratio of horizontal to vertical motion (also known as the "check ratio") drops around 0.8 for frequencies above 0.4 Hz.
+Surprisingly the spectral tail shoots up at high frequencies (black lines with dots in Figure 10, panels in top row).
+The highest values of the measured tail level happen to coincide with times when the current follows the wind with speeds around 0.8 for frequencies above 0.4 Hz.
 We thus assume that the buoy is somewhat hampered by its mooring and may not be reliable for frequencies above 0.4 Hz.
-It is nevertheless interesting to examine the behaviour of the different model runs.
-First of all, the energy level in T475 runs are dictated by the imposed $f^{-5}$ tail, which here limit the value of $f^5E(f)$ to about 0.001 m Hz, i.e. a saturation level of 0.0005 $(2\pi)^4/g^2 = 0.008$ , which is rather high.
+It is nevertheless interesting to examine the behavior of the different model runs.
+First of all, the energy level in T475 runs is dictated by the imposed f^{-5} tail, which here limit the value of $f^5E(f)$ to about 0.001 m2 Hz4, that is, a saturation level of 0.0005 $(2\pi)^4/g^2 = 0.008$, which is rather high.
 Computations without the imposed tail and using the WRT method for the exact non-linear interactions also produce sharply increasing saturation levels.
-This anomalous tail level is reduced when using GQM, and the tail can be adjusted to any level when a cumulative breaking term is added in T702 and T707 simulations, based on eq.
-(8).
+This anomalous tail level is reduced when using GQM, and the tail can be adjusted to any level when a cumulative breaking term is added in T702 and T707 simulations, based on Equation (8).